Consumer Pamphlet: U.S. Lawful Permanent Residents

 – Have resided within a state or district for at least three months.

-If you are the spouse of a U.S. citizen, a member of the military or received your residency through VAWA (Violence Against Women Act), you may be eligible to apply for naturalization after three years, rather than five.
-You must be living with your U.S. citizen spouse the entire three years, up to and including the application period.
+If you are the spouse of a U.S. citizen, are a member of the military or received your residency through VAWA (Violence Against Women Act), you may be eligible to apply for naturalization after three years, rather than five.
+You must be living in “marital union” with your U.S. citizen spouse the entire three years, up to and including the application period, although persons protected under VAWA may be exempt from this requirement.
 Proof of the bona fide relationship will be requested at your interview.

-You must demonstrate that you have been a person of good moral character for the statutory period (five years, or three years if married to a U.S. citizen, or one year for armed forces expedite) before filing for naturalization.
-However, CIS is not limited to the statutory period in determining whether you have established good moral character.
+You must demonstrate that you have been a person of good moral character for the statutory period (five years, three years or one year) before filing for naturalization.
 You are permanently barred from naturalization if you have ever been convicted of murder.
 You are also permanently barred from naturalization if you have been convicted of an aggravated felony as defined in section 101 (a)(43) of the Immigration and Nationality Act on or after Nov.
 29, 1990.
-You also cannot be found to be a person of good moral character if during the last five years you:
+You also cannot establish the required good moral character if during the statutory period you, for example:

 – Have committed and been convicted of one or more crimes involving moral turpitude.

 – Have committed and been convicted of two or more offenses for which the total sentence imposed was five years or more.

 –Have been convicted or admitted to having violated any controlled substance law, except for a single offense of simple possession of 30 grams or less of marijuana.